+This section provides information on installing the SC825 chassis into a rack unit with the quick-release rails provided.
 There are a variety of rack units on the market, which may mean the assembly procedure will differ slightly.
-The following is a guideline for installing the server into a rack with the rack rails provided in the rackmount kit.
 You should also refer to the installation instructions that came with the rack unit you are using.